manoncarbonnel/php-tools-tutorials/Tests/EndToEnd/Behat/README.md

 composer req behatch/contexts --dev
 ```

 In `behat.yml.dist`file enable installed Behatch Contexts.
 In this case, `behatch:context:json` and `behatch:context:rest` context will be used to test JSON REST API.
-Also, `Behatch\Extension` extension should be activated :
+Also, `Behatch\Extension` extension should be activated:

 ``` yml
 # behat.yml